The Impact of PositivityFEBRUARY 9, 2021| SpeedPro Shawnee

 According to a workplace design study by Longwoods.com, “people whose office views were more attractive, regardless of content, reported reduced discomfort at work and better sleep quality at home.”
 Someone who works a 9 to 5 in a cold, drab concrete box every day is going to have a vastly different opinion of their job versus an individual who is surrounded by huge colorful graphics, inspirational visuals, and positive messaging.
 Also, nearly half of people said their workplace design and decor had no personality.
 When was the last time that an environment with no personality or vibrancy made you think “Gee, is this place motivating or what?!”

 This entire conversation is especially relevant in today’s remote environment.
 It’s going to be a hard transition for some to leave the comforts of home, which means you have to put even more thought and effort into developing a space that feels just as welcoming as your family room.
 Enticing employees back to the office is going to be a real concern in the coming months as the pandemic hopefully subsides.

 On the retail front, these large-format affirmational graphics are immensely powerful sales tools.
 They create a welcoming setting where people will want to stay, and the longer they stay the more inclined they are to purchase something.
 What about a reception area?
 Do you want to give off the impression of a sterile dentist’s office or a spot that people look forward to spending time in?
 The “Instagrammable moment” is very important when someone has the choice of ordering on Amazon or spending their precious time physically going to a storefront.

-The installation of wall graphics with positive messaging is the culmination of your company’s culture, creating an atmosphere which affects the emotions and mental wellbeing of your most valuable asset — your people.
-By creating a multifaceted environment with inviting, inspiring visuals and messaging, you too can foster an area in which people are excited to visit everyday.
+The installation of wall graphics with positive messaging is the culmination of your company’s culture, creating an atmosphere that affects the emotions and mental wellbeing of your most valuable asset — your people.
+By creating a multifaceted environment with inviting, inspiring visuals and messaging, you too can foster an area in which people are excited to visit every day.